humans/laravel-sandbox/readme.md

 }
 ```

-## Create a layout for your sandbox
+## Create a view for your sandboxes.

 ```html
 @foreach (Sandbox::sandboxes() as $sandbox)